Here are three requests for help I’ve received about Polish nursery rhymes and songs…

 If anyone can help with the original lyrics and/or translations of any of these songs and rhymes, please let us know in the comments below.

 This article was posted on Wednesday, March 17th, 2010 at 8:22 pm and is filed under Children's Songs, Countries & Cultures, English, Languages, Mama Lisa, Nursery Rhymes, Poland, Polish, Polish Kids Songs, Polish Nursery Rhymes, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 22 Responses to “Can Anyone Help with Some Polish Songs and Nursery Rhymes?”